 It is not uncommon to encounter parasites during the summer months.
 Whether it’s insects, rodents or larger animals, they can be quite annoying and ruin much of your hard work in the garden.
+The main problem of the summer season is pesky mosquitoes.
+It’s a good thing civilization invented mosquito remedies for yard.
 As you assemble your arsenal to prevent invasive creatures from causing problems, keep in mind that there are some classic pest control tips that sound good but just don’t work.

 It’s not uncommon to encounter pests during the summer months.
 Whether it’s insects, rodents or larger animals, they can be quite annoying and ruin much of your hard work in the garden.
 As you assemble your arsenal to prevent invasive creatures from causing problems, keep in mind that there are some classic pest control tips that sound good but just don’t work.
 Read below to find out what tips are a waste of time and resources.